pvdlg/diffbot-java-sdk/README.md

 Future<Classified> fClassified = api.classified().analyze("<web page URL>").queue();
 ```

-Note that this can be done concurrently by multiple threads.
-The Diffbot class is fully thread-safe.
 At this point no call has been done to Diffbot.
 To obtain the results:
 ```java
 Article article = fArticle.get();